Crazzy626/TG_EDITED_FORWARDER/README.md

      	[Use-case example]:

-	A Telegram Channel where trading signals are posted.
-But initial Signal message has no full content.
+	A Telegram Channel where Trading Signals are posted.
-      	First, only initial Signal message is posted and after 2-3 minutes the message is edited and filled with full Signal data.
+ 	But initial Signal message has no full content - it edited after 2-3 minutes and filled with full Signal data.
-	There is no need to forward such initial message - cause it has no full content yet - need to wait untill it get edited and full Signal content is added, only afte rthat to forward it.
+	There is no need to forward such initial message - cause it has no full content yet - need to wait untill it get edited and full Signal content is added, only after that to forward it.

- 	First, initial message is posted in a Channel:
+ 	First, Initial Signal message is posted in a Channel:
       	-----------------
 	BUY GOLD SIGNAL
  	-----------------